ahsan-khan-1/AhsanPublicRemoteRepo1/README.md

-# Hello my name is Muhammad Ahsan Khan currently attending Fanshawe College this is my last semester.
-Purpose of this repository is to develop my skills on github and git.
+# Farouk is a collaborator who is working on the readme.md file